shreyadon/cheat_sheet/CheatSheet.md

 > "HELLO"

 **.downcase method:**
-Converts all the uppercase letters to their lowercase counterparts in th given string.
+Converts all the uppercase letters to their lowercase counterparts in the given string.

 `"HI".downcase`
 > "hi"